A difficult, tedious and error prone task

 In some species it is not easy to determine the degree of roughness of the coenosteum, so to identify acropora species I advise you to only use this feature as a final check, unless you have it very clear.

 - Smooth.
 No stretch marks on the tissue lining the coralito are appreciated, usually coinciding with those with rounded edges.

 - Rough.
-In some occasions small streaks are distinguishable in the lining of the corallite, sometimes it is necessary to observe a corallite free of tissue.
-I estimate that almost 70% of acropora species are in this group.
+In some occasions small streaks are distinguishable in the lining of the corallite, sometimes it is necessary to observe a free coralito tissue.
+I believe that almost 70% of acropora species are in this group.